sajjadGG/book-python/quality-and-tests/index.rst

 ``flake8``
 ----------
 :About:
-    Simply speaking flake8 is “the wrapper which verifies pep8, pyflakes and circular complexity “.
-For other functions, it can control the warnings for specific line (impossible by a simple pyflakes)by # flake8: noqa or it can customize warnings happening by configuration file such as pep8.
+    Simply speaking flake8 is "the wrapper which verifies ``pycodestyle``, ``pyflakes`` and circular complexity".
+For other functions, it can control the warnings for specific line (impossible by a simple pyflakes)by # flake8: noqa or it can customize warnings happening by configuration file such as ``pycodestyle``.

 ``SonarQube``
 -------------